 Play around with the recipe.
 Try it one way the first time, then try something else the next.
 (I definitely recommend taking notes - I always forget my changes by the time I'm ready to make more.)

-My favorite supplier for aromatherapy recipe ingredients is Mountain Rose Herbs.
+My favorite supplier for aromatherapy recipe ingredients like emulsifying wax and carrier oil is Mountain Rose Herbs.
 Their quality, prices and service are the best I've found.
 Here's some quick links to the ingredients you'll need for this facial cleanser cream recipe...

 Create your own complete customized skincare product line with these other easy, healthy, fun to make facial recipes.
 Your skin will love them!